Ashby C. Kilgore, Ed.D.

 School Safety Tip Line: Students and their families may call 591-3800 to anonymously report safety or other concerns at their schools.
 Tips are investigated and handled internally or forwarded to the police department as appropriate.
 The tip line provides a method of reporting concerns that may not rise to the level of the Peninsula Crime Line (1-888-LOCK-U-UP) or 911, while ensuring that callers' information will be acted upon.

-In the event of an emergency, the school division will publicize information for parents on our web site, www.nnschools.org; via ParentLink, a web-based notification system that enables us to send messages via email and telephone; on NNPS Cable Channel 47; on our Information Line, 283-7810; through local media outlets as permitted; and by e-mail to subscribers of NEWSLines.
-(Subscribe to NEWSLines here.)
+In the event of an emergency, the school division will publicize information for parents on our web site, www.nnschools.org; via ParentLink, a web-based notification system that enables us to send messages via email and telephone; on NNPS Cable Channel 47; on our Information Line, 283-7810; and through local media outlets as permitted.
 If notified of an emergency at your child's school, do not go to the school unless the notification instructs you to do so.
 If you go to the school when not instructed to, you may put your child, yourself, or others at risk.

 To help keep your family safe, I encourage you learn and prepare for emergencies that might happen in the community or your home.
 Excellent resources are available at www.redcross.org; www.readyvirginia.gov; and www.nngov.com/emergency-management.